 A new 53 million-year-old insect fossil called a scorpionfly discovered at B.C.’s McAbee fossil bed site bears a striking resemblance to fossils of the same age from Pacific-coastal Russia, giving further evidence of an ancient Canada-Russia connection.
 “We’ve seen this connection before through fossil plants and animals, but these insects show this in a beautiful way,” says Bruce Archibald, a research associate in SFU’s Department of Biological Sciences and the Royal BC Museum.
-“They are so much alike that only the wing colour of the new McAbee species tells them apart.”
+“They are so much alike that only the wing color of the new McAbee species tells them apart.”
 Archibald and Alexandr Rasnitsyn, of Moscow’s Russian Academy of Sciences, described the find and its significance in this month’s The Canadian Entomologist.

 “I’m not aware of any case where two such species so much alike and so close in age have been found in both Pacific Russia and Pacific Canada, and that’s pretty great,” said Archibald.
 He notes that the insect’s only living relative is found in the temperate forest of central Chile, which has a climate that is similar in ways to B.C.’s 53 million years ago.